 Therefore, we think that if you really don’t like a low-fat alternative, then stick to your regular kind.
-Just make sure you’re making enough adjustments elsewhere on you healthy grocery list to offset the changes.
+Just make sure you’re making enough adjustments elsewhere on your healthy grocery list to offset the changes.

 We highly recommend trying alternatives.
-For example, if 1% milk leaves a bad taste in your mouth, then try soya or almond milk instead.
+For example, if 1% milk leaves a bad taste in your mouth, then try soy or almond milk instead.
 You never know, you might even prefer these healthier alternatives to what you’re used to!

 Fresh or Frozen Fruit and Veg?